jamespeilunli/clarity-ai/README.md

 WIP

-This natural language processing AI/ML project leverages sentiment analysis to detect depression from personal, text-based social media posts in English.
-It utilizes binary classification with transformers to accurately identify potential signs of depression in user content.
+This natural language processing AI/ML project leverages sentiment analysis to detect depression and anxiety from personal, text-based social media posts in English.
+It utilizes binary classification with transformers to accurately identify potential signs of depression and anxiety in user content.

 We deployed our project on an AWS EC2 instance.
 Check it out at [ai-clarity.org](https://ai-clarity.org/)!